krzysztofowsiany/mrdev/_posts/2020-05-24-event-is-a-fact-but-fact-is-not-a-event.md

 ---
 layout: post
-title: "Initial post"
-description: "Hello.
-This is my first post on blog."
+title: "Event is a Fact.
+But Fact isn't a Event"
+description: "This post is about events.
+Events are powerful small concept to have information."
 comments: true
-published: true
+published: false
 keywords: "mrdev, blog, english, en, initial"
 ---

+When we talk about fact.
+We know that is a true.
+Fact was happen and that is it.

-## Initial post
+##

 Hello everyone.
 This blog is created because I want practice writing in english.